-Glass lamination is one of Daedalian Glass Studios most versatile product offerings, due to the multitude of materials at our disposal.
-Examples of materials used as inter layers in our laminated glass designs are:
+Laminating glass is one of Daedalian Glass Studios most versatile product offerings due to the multitude of materials at our disposal.
+Examples of materials used as interlayers in our laminated glass designs are:

-Beyond the additional design possibilities, laminated glass offers several key benefits, such as increased thermal insulation, shading, and increased safety, as laminated glass panels hold together even when shattered.
+Beyond the additional design possibilities, laminating glass offers several key benefits such as increased thermal insulation, shading, and increased safety as laminated glass panels hold together even when shattered.

 Increasing the design complexity slightly, here E003 Snow and E010 Slate coloured ruched fabrics were layered and carefully placed to create a patterned design of varying densities.
 To complete these doors, glass handles were cut, polished and bonded to the doors.

 Bonding can also be used to add surface textures such as signage.
 The above picture shows laminated design (created for David Linley) using a single layer of fabric with a vertical weave and the company logo bonded to the surface.
 Taking this technique further, glass such as fused or cast pieces can be bonded to the surface to create a 3D textured design.